framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

       (sql/query db [(str "SELECT * FROM task" (when-not all " WHERE NOT done"))]))

+You can try out each function in the REPL or you can write unit tests, but they're all fairly simple and we "tested" them when we were exploring how to work with a database in the REPL earlier.

 ## Writing a Clojure Controller

 # A Clojure Primer